 However, AGM batteries are cheaper to produce, have a higher Cold Cranking Amps (CCA) rating, and are resistant to vibration.

 It’s important to know that you can’t just swap the AGM starter battery in your car with a lithium ion battery, as your charging system probably isn’t set up to charge a lithium battery.

 Tip: Always consult a mechanic on what battery type to use if you’re unsure.

-AGM batteries are sensitive to overcharging, so a regulated battery charger or battery maintainer is one of the key AGM battery accessories you should use.
+AGM batteries are sensitive to overcharging, which can affect their battery life.
+So, a regulated battery charger or battery maintainer is a key battery accessory you should use.

 The right AGM battery maintainer typically has microprocessors that adjust the current and voltage delivered to the battery to avoid overcharging.

 6. Do AGM Batteries Work with Solar Panels?

 An AGM battery can be used as a solar battery.
 You can use a solar panel to charge one, and they’re well-suited for applications with low energy demands.